Easy Sourdough Bread Recipe

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-This is the bread that disappears in about 30 minutes every time I make it.
+This is the bread that disappears in about 30 minutes every time I make it, even though I suggest waiting an hour before cutting it.
 In fact, I have made this easy sourdough recipe so many times, I have the easy sourdough bread recipe memorized.
-Today, I tweaked the recipe to perfect it and it’s the best loaf I’ve ever made!

 EVERYONE loves this bread.
 It’s above average and the recipe is so easy and straightforward, you will be able to bake a sourdough loaf that your family loves.